spitbol/spitbol-docs/minimal.md

-Memory is organized into words which each contain CFP$B bytes. for word machines CFP$B, which is a configuration parameter, may be one in which case words and bytes are identical.
+Memory is organized into words which each contain CFP$B bytes.For word machines CFP$B, which is a configuration parameter, may be one in which case words and bytes are identical.
 To each word corresponds an address which is a non-negative quantity which is a multiple of CFP$B

 .
 Data is organized into words as follows.

 * A signed integer value occupies CFP$I consecutive words (CFP$I is a configuration parameter).
 The range may include more negative numbers than positive (e.g. the twos complement representation).

 *   A signed real value occupies CFP$R consecutive words.
 (CFP$R is a configuration parameter).

    CFP$C characters may be stored in a single word (CFP$C is a configuration parameter).

 *   A bit string containing CFP$N bits can be stored in a single word (CFP$N is a configuration parameter).

-*   A word can contain a unsigned integer value in the range (*0* le n le CFP$L .
+*   A word can contain a unsigned integer value in the range (*0* le n le CFP$L.
 These integer values may represent addresses of other words and some of the instructions use this fact to provide indexing and indirection facilities.

 *   Program instructions occupy words in an undefined manner.
 Depending on the actual implementation, instructions may occupy several words, or part of a word, or even be split over word boundaries.

 The following regions of memory are available to the program. each region consists of a series of words with consecutive addresses.